cmusatyalab/gabriel-legacy/README.md

       to the websocket server.
 Note that sending results in the other direction (from the websocket server to the cognitive engine) should be done using a queue that will not get full (such as `multiprocessing.queue()`).
+6. The security of Gabriel could be improved in a number of areas.
+The connections between clients and the server, and the connections between the `network_engine.server_runner` and engine runners, could both be improved.
+These improvements could be in the form of encrypting traffic, requiring a password for clients and engine runners to connect to the server, and specifying a list of approved clients and engine runners on the server.

 ## Publishing Changes to PyPi